argonautproject/clinicalnotes/source/pages/guidance.md

 * DocumentReference.content.attachment.url
 * DiagnosticReport.presentedForm.url

-For example, when `DiagnosticReport.presentedForm.url` references a Scan (PDF), that Attachment shall also be accessible through `DocumentReference.content.attachment.url`.(See Figure 2)
+For example, when `DiagnosticReport.presentedForm.url` references a Scan (PDF), that Attachment **SHALL** also be accessible through `DocumentReference.content.attachment.url`.(See Figure 2) This guide requires servers implement the duplicate reference to allow a client to find a Pathology report, or other Diagnostic Reports, in either Resource.
+If servers properly categorized scanned reports and used the correct resource per report type (e.g. Pathology scan in DiagnosticReport) this wouldn't be required.

 {% include img.html img="both-url.jpg" caption="Figure 2: Expose a PDF Report Through Both DiagnosticReport and DocumentReference" %}

+**DocumentReference and DiagnosticReport Snippets Referencing Common Binary**
 ```
 {
   ...DoucmentReference snip...